Matej-Podany/Digital-electronics-1/Labs/project/README.md

     signal s_distance : unsigned(10-1 downto 0) := "0000000000"; -- necessary for summing

     begin
-        p_distance : process(sensor_i, reset_i)
+        p_distance : process(sensor_i, areset_i)

         variable sum : integer := 0; -- counts input signals

         begin
-            if rising_edge(reset_i) then
+            if areset_i = '1' then
                 sum := 0;
                 s_distance <= "0000000000";
             else
                 if rising_edge(sensor_i) then
                     sum := sum + 1;
-                    if sum > 5 then --for simulation purpouse, in application: if sum > 500 then (...).
+                    if sum > 500 then --for simulation purpouse, in application: if sum > 500 then (...).
 We consider wheel with circuit of 2m thus 1km means 500 revolutions. sum := 0;
                       s_distance <= s_distance + "0000000001";
                     end if;